DillonSteyl/SCIE1000/Week 4/loop_introduction_2.md

 # Introduction to Loops (2)

-While loops are a very important part of programming, so have another go writing a simple while loop.
+While loops are a very important part of programming, so have another go at writing a simple while loop.

 **Task:** Write a program that estimates and prints out all the average monthly temperatures for Cairns.
 To do this, construct a while loop that starts at 1 and counts up by 1 all the way to 12 (inclusive).
 We have given you the print statement for you to use, which contains an equation that will estimate the average temperature for month `i`.